 The other major problem with the above classical RthJCmeasurement standards is that they require the case temperature being measured by a thermocouple placed to the hottest point of the case surface.
 But where is this hottest point?
 Can thermal testing managers expect their technicians who perform the actual measurements to locate these spots e.g. by means of an IR camera?
 Of course not.
 So, the rule of thumb is to try to hit the middle of the case surface.
 Well, the problem again is that a little misplacement of the thermocouple causes big measurement errors and results in poor repeatability of the measured data.
 And another aspect is that one should not “try to hit”.
 A “trail-and-error” procedure is not good at all – even if it has been standardized for decades.
 If the goal is to provide data sheet values for a semiconductor vendor’s parts then the measured thermal metrics have to be reliable – that’s the interest of the end-users of the components.
 Having reliable and precise values for data sheets is also the primary interest of the component vendors.
 For example in case of power semiconductors a lower junction-to-case thermal resistance is among the unique selling points – creating a battlefield between the package designers and the marketing team.
 Of course I am speaking about honest companies – where a product is always accompanied by a real data sheet rather than by a data cheat.

-The wayout from the trap was a genious trick: using a transient measurement method and structure functions in a smart way.
-The idea is wery simple: applye the physical setup as suggested by the MIL 883 standard but measure the transient of the junction temperature only after the dissipation of the semiconductor device is cut off abruptly.
+The way out from the trap was a genius trick: using a transient measurement method and structure functions in a smart way.
+The idea is very simple: apply the physical setup as suggested by the MIL 883 standard but measure the transient of the junction temperature only after the dissipation of the semiconductor device is cut off abruptly.
 Record this transient very accurately.
-Then change the quality of the junction-to-heatsink heat-flow path at the case surfeca of the package.
-Originally my colleagues inserted a sheet of thermal insulator layer - either a thin piece of mylar or just a ceramics plate.
+Then change the quality of the junction-to-heatsink heat-flow path at the case surface of the package.
+Originally my colleagues inserted a sheet of thermal insulator layer – either a thin piece of Mylar or just a ceramics plate.
 With this second physical arrangement they did a second transient measurement.
 Then the differential structure functions have been derived from both measured junction temperature transients.
-The heat-flow path structure was chnaged at the CASE, so any change between the two structure functions should exactly indicate where the CASE of the package is in terms of thermal resistance.
+The heat-flow path structure was changed at the CASE, so any change between the two structure functions should exactly indicate where the CASE of the package is in terms of thermal resistance.
 So, the thermal resistance value where the two structure functions start deviating is the junction-to-case thermal resistance.
-Really simple, isnt it.
-This method which since then is called the transient dual interface method was first published at SEMI-THERM in San Jose in 2005.
-And this paper (later published in IEEE Tr. on Components and Pacckaging Technologiesr) was distingushed by the best paper award of this conference.
+Really simple, isn’t it.
+This method - which since then is called the transient dual interface method – was first published at SEMI-THERM in San Jose in 2005.
+And this paper (later published in IEEE Tr. on Components and Pacckaging Technologiesr) was distinguished by the best paper award of this conference.
 (Find the original paper in this list).

 Well, this is all history.
-What is the present is, that after 5 years this method got standardized by JEDEC.
-Actually, Dirk Schweitzer, one of Infineon’s acknowledged thermal engineers made a great job in assessing the method and made lots of analysis of different cases: different kinds of package types with different die attach solutions were studied and published by Dirk.
+The present NOW is, that 5 years after the method was invented, it got standardized by JEDEC.
+Actually, Dirk Schweitzer, one of Infineon’s acknowledged thermal engineers made a great job in assessing the method.
+He performed analysis of lot of different cases: different kinds of package types with different die attach solutions were studied and got published by Dirk.
 And at the end of the day, a new standard was created.
-The JEDEC JC15 committee made also a great job - before the ballot a round-robin test was organized among companies who delegated members to the committee to confirm the applicability of the proosed standard.
+The JEDEC JC15 committee made also a great job: before the ballot a round-robin test was organized among companies who delegated members to the committee to confirm the applicability of the proposed standard.
 And since Tuesday, 23 November 2010 we have the new JEDEC JESD51-14 standard.
 Find below JEDEC’s original announcement about this:

 ANNOUNCEMENT OF AVAILABILITY OF JEDEC DOCUMENT http://www.jedec.org/sites/default/files/docs/JESD51-14.pdf